 Individually Designated Properties

 Heritage properties are designated individually under Part IV of the Ontario Heritage Act and are evaluated for designation based on provincial criteria that examine their architectural, historical and contextual value.
-Property owners can nominate their property for designation by completing our Request for Property Designation form and submitting it to the Economic Development Office.

 We have many designated properties throughout Kawartha Lakes each with their own importance and story.
 You can explore our heritage properties below and access their designating by-laws.
 Heritage evaluation reports outlining the history and significance of each property are also available for our newer designations.